 Dyker Heights – Optional

-If you are here at Christmas then we urge you to consider adding the Dyker Heights Christmas Lights onto this part of your trip.
+If you are here at Christmas then we urge you to consider adding the Dyker Heights Christmas Lights to this part of your trip.
 These wonderfully decorated homes are part of the holiday experience in New York Now and a real treat.
 As you are in Brooklyn the Subway ride out is much shorter.

 Day 3 – Museums